Abc-Arbitrage/ZeroLog/README.md

 | `%%`                | Inserts a single `%` character (escaping)                        |                                                            |

 Patterns can be written in the form `%{field}` or `%{field:format}` to define a format string.
 String placeholders accept an integer format string which defines their minimum length.
 For instance, `%{logger:20}` will always be at least 20 characters wide.

+A few default patterns are provided.
+You can run the `ZeroLog.Examples` project to preview them, or write your own.
+You can also write your own `Formatter`, as shown in the same project.

 ### Loggers